1997Hans/ai_post_generator/README.md

 - Pay-as-you-go pricing after free credits
 - Potential for higher costs with increased usage

+### 3. Hugging Face (Image Generation)
+- Free tier available with rate limits
+- No credit card required to get started
+- Variety of models for different image styles
+- Simple REST API for text-to-image generation

-We recommend starting with Gemini for development and testing due to its free tier.
+We recommend starting with Gemini for text and Hugging Face for images during development and testing due to their free tiers.

 ---